 Competence in appropriate statistical analysis is required by the time of the qualifying examination.

 Students must acquire both theoretical grounding and technical skills.
 This means gaining experience with designing research projects, collecting data in the laboratory or field, and analyzing those data.
 To achieve this, appropriate field and/or laboratory training is required, as determined in consultation with faculty advisors.
 Depending upon the nature of the research to be undertaken for the PhD, the faculty may prescribe further skills, such as fluency in a field language, advanced laboratory skills, or further quantitative skills.

 Years Three Through Five

 After completion of the qualifying examination, the student, in consultation with his or her advisors, will select a dissertation topic.
-The faculty will appoint a dissertation prospectus committee, cordinarily consisting of at least three memebers, at least two of whom will be department members.
+The faculty will appoint a dissertation prospectus committee, ordinarily consisting of at least three members, at least two of whom will be department members.
 The student, in consultation with his or her committee, will further develop the scope of the dissertation topic.

 An approved dissertation is normally expected by the end of the twelfth term.
-The dissertation committee is composed of at least three readers.
+The dissertation committee is composed of at least three readers, two of whom must be members of the Faculty of Arts and Sciences.
 At least one reader will be a member of the Human Evolutionary Biology faculty, and at least one reader will normally be outside that faculty.
-The form of the dissertation may vary depending on the student’s research but the content should ordinarily be substantive enough to represent or to produce at least three published articles.
+The form of the dissertation may vary depending on the student’s research, but the content should ordinarily be substantive enough to represent or to produce at least three published articles.